 Ellen Trabka, MSN, RN

-She is the chief nurse administrator for the RN to BSN Program and was involved in the initial development of the program.
-She has 14 years of experience in nursing education and administrative experience as a nursing department chair or dean.
-She currently teaches in the Associate Degree Nursing Program at NNMC.
+Ms. Trabka is the Chief Nursing Administrator for the RN to BSN Program.
+She has 18 years of experience in nursing education and administrative experience as a nursing department chair or dean.
+She currently teaches in the RN to BSN Program at NNMC.

 Joan Hodge, MSN, RN

 Joan Hodge is an Assistant Professor of Nursing and Associate Director of the RN to BSN Program at Northern New Mexico College (NNMC).
 As a nurse educator, she is experienced in allied health and nursing education, with a background in developing Distance Education courses and curriculum.
 A focus of her teaching includes integrating mental health, wellness, and holistic health concepts into all areas of nursing curriculum.
 Additionally, she has designed and presented numerous workshops in the area of holistic health and wellness.

 Joan earned a Master's Degree in Nursing from the University of Texas at Austin with a clinical major in Psychiatric/Mental Health Nursing.
 She has a nursing practice background in child and adult psychiatric/mental health nursing, and in hospice home health.